 How to watch Super Rugby Pacific from Europe

-Sanzaarrugby.tv is again the place to go to watch the tournament for those in Europe, except those that live in France.
+Sanzaarrugby.tv is again the place to go to watch the tournament for those in Europe, except those that live in France and the UK.

 In France, Canal+ has the rights to show Super Rugby Pacific matches.

 How to watch Super Rugby Pacific from Australia

 For those in Australia, all Super Rugby Pacific matches can be streamed live on Stan Sports while Saturday night matches (Australia time) will also be televised free-to-air on the Nine Network..

 It costs $10 a month to add Stan Sport to your general Stan plan – and there is also a seven-day free trial available so you can test it out first.